-On Monday, October 11, we recognize and celebrate Indigenous People’s Day and invite the Tuck community to reflect on the original inhabitants of our land, research the Indigenous communities that stewarded the land you grew up on, and to learn about their history and culture.
+On the second Monday in October, we recognize and celebrate Indigenous People’s Day and invite the Tuck community to reflect on the original inhabitants of our land, research the Indigenous communities that stewarded the land you grew up on, and to learn about their history and culture.
 Dartmouth College exists on the land of the Abenaki people.
 In recent history, it has become more common at Dartmouth (and across the U.S.) for leaders and event organizers to open events and programs with a land acknowledgement which can be powerful moments of recognition and connection.

 Throughout the month of October and through mid-November, Dartmouth and Tuck—in collaboration with Dartmouth’s Native American Program, Native Americans at Dartmouth (NAD), and other campus partners—celebrate Indigenous Peoples’ Month with a series of events exploring the important contributions of Native people and honoring their rich and diverse cultures, traditions, and histories.

-Learn more about Native American and Indigenous Peoples’ Month at Dartmouth.
+Learn more about Indigenous Peoples’ Month at Dartmouth.

 Dartmouth PRIDE is the annual celebration of LGBTQIA+ identities that aims to affirm individuals, promote awareness, and create community.
 PRIDE provides opportunities to encourage inclusion and discussion through celebration.